igorkulman/thinkserver/README.md

 #### Docker DNS

-I encountered problems where Docker containers were not able to access DNS, probably because of Pi-Hole.
+I encountered problems where Docker containers were not able to access DNS, probably because of AdGuardHome.
 I fixed it by setting Docker DNS to directly use Cloudflare and Google DNS.

 ```bash
 sudo nano /var/snap/docker/current/config/daemon.json # because Ubuntu Server